SlejmUr/TarkovServer/README.md

 SlejmUr#4007

 ## Mod/Plugin support
-You can add your or anyone plugin, but be careful cus they can use any malicius code.
+You can add your or anyone plugin, but be careful cus they can use any malicius code.\
 Dont obfuscate plugin because it will not work!
 Need to get the Plugin.Plugin to load.
 More on Mod/Plugin Wiki!
+(In future)\
-(In future) You can check TestPlugin for some of the changes.
+You can check TestPlugin for some of the changes.

 ## Contributors & Devs
 You can add you own idea or anything, make a PR and I will check it.
 Feel free to import something you like.

+## Releases
+Because I used 2 project to make server work (Lib + Console), Probably its gonna be hard to make a proper "Build/Release" for it, I still looking for a solution